tranhelen/tranhelen/_drafts/2016-12-19-yearofwriting.md

 ## Becoming clearer

 When I started the classes, I knew I had to practice more in order to become better at explaining my thoughts.
-I made a pact with myself to publish on _this_ website every two weeks.
+I made a pact with myself to publish on _this_ website every two weeks and write more substantial blurbs on instagram when I could.

-It was difficult to publish bi-weekly while maintaining the writing courses.
 After the Second City class it became _easier_ to identify topics I could write about but it never become _easy_.
 Instead of loosening the rules, I decided to put more pressure on myself and moved to a weekly publishing schedule in May.
-To keep things simple, I let myself choose the topics instead of restricting myself to design.
+I did give myself the luxury of not dictating a topic beforehand to relieve the pressure.

-Putting more pressure on myself to do something I had a hard time doing helped immensely with the block.

 ## Turning it up

-While I was becoming more and more use to my writing schedule, I found a writer who was offering a course online called How to Write Better.
+While I became more used to my writing schedule, I found a writer who was offering a course online called How to Write Better.
 After reading his essays and becoming more familiar with his community, I bit the bullet and started learning under him.

 This course led me to a list of resources which has changed the way I write dramatically.
 Not only have I revamped my view on grammer, I've developed new habits which have challenged me.
 I think many people say they want to write but not many will put in the work to become better _writers_.